This post may contain affiliate links. Please read our disclosure policy.

 - Don’t overmix the wet ingredients with the dry ingredients.
 Just mix until you don’t see any more flour streaks.
 If you overmix the batter, it can lead to a denser loaf.

 - Allow to cool before slicing.
-The steam that condenses around the loaf pan actually makes it easier to remove from pan so allow for that time.
+The steam that condenses around the loaf pan makes it easier to remove from the pan, so allow time for that.

 More quick bread recipes:

 - Pistachio Bread

 - Chocolate Chip Banana Bread Recipe